rami3l/rami3l.github.io/content/posts/lean-termination.md

       `≺` ("smaller") that ensures `w ≺ v`, so that the body can be written in such a way that depends exclusively on some base cases.
-      This prevents infinite recursions from happening.
+      This prevents infinite recursions from ever happening.

 Again, looking at the [docs](https://lean-lang.org/theorem_proving_in_lean4/induction_and_recursion.html#well-founded-recursion-and-induction), it seems that this is as easy as adding a `termination_by` clause:

 {{< include file="code/posts/lean-termination/LeanTermination/Basic.lean" language="lean" from=11 to=14 >}}

+By explicitly pointing out the parameter `n`, we are actually doing the step `2.` above manually: you can see this as a way of informing the compiler that we need to prove that `n` decreases in some sense later on.

-The compiler will then try to find an implicit instance `wf : WellFounded ℕ`, (Spoiler: there is more than one!) and try to conclude that `n` is decreasing in terms of `wf.rel`.
+The compiler will then try to perform step `3.` automatically, by searching for an implicit instance `wf : WellFounded ℕ`, and trying to conclude that `n` is decreasing in terms of `wf.rel`.

 Let's say it has found `Nat.lt_wfRel : WellFounded ℕ`, which stands for the well-foundedness of `Nat.lt` (i.e. the `<` operator on `ℕ`):